Doctors Note Logo

 Microsleeps are the most dangerous sign of drowsy driving because they hijack your brain without warning.
 If you catch yourself drifting off—even for a moment—it's time to stop driving.
 By recognizing the symptom that matters most, you can protect yourself, your passengers, and everyone else on the road.

-For a quick assessment of your risk, consider doing a free, online symptom check.
+If you're experiencing frequent daytime sleepiness or microsleeps, check your symptoms with Ubie's free sleep disorder assessment to better understand what might be causing your drowsiness.
 And remember: if you experience persistent or severe sleepiness—especially in the setting of chronic illness—always speak to a doctor to rule out underlying conditions that could be life-threatening.

 Thinking about asking ChatGPT?Ask me instead